NREL/OSIF/README.md

 Open Source Impedance Fitter (OSIF) is a program that allows the user to fit electrochemical impedance spectra of Proton-exchange membrane fuel cells which was collected under a hydrogen/nitrogen environment to an accepted quasi-transmission line model (1).

-To use the program the following non-default python packages which will have to be downloaded:
+To use the program the following non-default python packages will have to be downloaded:
   - xlrd
   - matplotlib
   - numpy